 MR: Actually, the more challenging part has not been the balance between the Ceph and CELL but the AI systems.
 We though we did the AI systems quite well in the first Crysis, and we wanted to do more in Crysis 2 but we didn’t quite hit the mark on that.
 So we’ve come back with Crysis 3 and taken a look at the AI systems, and combining the systems from the two earlier games and stepping them up in many different ways.
 For example, in the ways they react to certain scenarios and how they move around after your throw a grenade at them.
 It all ties into the gameplay side and how we want to create a more dynamic experience between the way you experience the game and the way I do.
 There are themes kind of assigned to each of the levels, but as people come into it, what we’re seeing is more dynamic ways to play through the game and achieve objectives.

-Prophet’s bow plays a big role during combat in Crysis 3.
-Have you seen players use the weapon in any interesting ways during testing?
+Have you seen players use the bow in any interesting ways during testing?

 MR: Originally when the bow was brought in, it was something that tied in well to the hunter theme and cloaking mechanism.
 When we brought in the bow, the designers really thought it would be this really silent, tactical weapon that tied into the Nanosuit’s mode.
 What we’ve seen people doing is experimenting with it in armour mode, in mid-air situations, and not just sitting in the background and sniping enemies with the arrows.
 Which is still done at the same time, but it’s interesting to see it has shifted outside of that realm of being just a silent tactical weapon to being the frontline to experimentation.